Key takeaways

 Credit score considerations

-Like it or not, credit scores are a significant factor when it comes to qualifying for loans.
+Like it or not, when it comes to qualifying for loans.
 Most lenders will conduct a hard credit check when you apply and look into your credit history.
 Traditional financial institutions typically favor applicants with credit scores of 600 or higher.
 A credit score under this mark may make it tough to secure a traditional loan, but you still have options.

 Certain loan companies don’t perform credit checks, and others pay less attention to your score.
 These lenders place more emphasis on your income, employment history, and ability to repay the funds than on your credit history.

-Be aware that loans designed for individuals with bad credit often come with higher interest rates and fees to offset the risk to the lender.
-The higher payments are especially true with payday loans and lenders that do not check credit at all.
+Be aware that loans designed for individuals with less than ideal credit often come with higher interest rates and fees to offset the risk to the lender.
+The higher payments are especially true with short-term loan due on your next paydays and lenders that do not check credit at all.

 Income requirements